APCS-A-DJHS-DSHS/dhs-cs/notes/multidimensional-arrays.md

       | z |   |   | <----------------
       -------------

+Based on this, figuring out how to access elements is fairly straightforward.
 Say we want to square `x` and store the result as the element following `x`.
 To access `x`, we need to access the array `x` is in. `x` is in the first inner array, so that array could be identified as: